Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR: Introduction

 \subsubsection{Related work}

 Since the introduction of PDR \cite{Brad:2011}, there have been several improvements on the efficiency of the original algorithm.
-One important insight of \cite{EMB:2011} was the use of a dynamic generalization technique for \pos{} by using ternary simulation instead of a static cone-of-influence analysis as performed in \cite{Brad:2011}.
-This greatly affected the algorithm's efficiency.
-The authors of \cite{Choc:2011} present a similar generalization technique which uses a SAT solver call instead of simulation.
-In \cite{Birg:2014, Gold:2018}, limitations of these techniques are discussed in the context of spurious \pos{} under abstraction and generalization under invariant constraints.
+One important insight of \cite{EMB:2011} was the use of a dynamic generalization technique for \pos{} by using ternary simulation (01X simulation) instead of a static cone-of-influence analysis as performed in \cite{Brad:2011}.
+This greatly affected the algorithm's efficiency in terms of runtime and memory consumption.
+The authors of \cite{Choc:2011} present a similar generalization technique -- to which we refer as \emph{lifting} -- which uses a SAT solver call instead of simulation.
+We consider ternary simulation as well as lifting as the two most used standard techniques for the generalization of proof obligations in the context of digital circuits.
+We compare them to other in PDR yet unused techniques and even extend the exposition of \cite{Choc:2011} by a detailed analysis of the limitations of lifting.

+In \cite{Birg:2014, Gold:2018}, limitations of these techniques are also discussed in the context of spurious \pos{} under abstraction and generalization under invariant constraints.
 The authors of \cite{SeSc:2018,Seuf:2019} discuss \po{} generalization in the context of Reverse PDR.
+We however give a \emph{general} theoretical analysis of the preconditions for lifting and differentiate between lifting being either incorrect or unable to find generalizations.

 For digital circuits, \cite{Ravi:2004} analyzes two techniques for generalizing counterexamples in BMC.
-One of them has been adapted to PDR in \cite{Choc:2011}.
+The lifting approach which is one of them has been adapted to PDR in \cite{Choc:2011}.
+Here we adapt the other one to PDR as well and call it `Implication Graph Based Generalization' (IGBG) in this paper.

 In the more general context of PDR on top of SAT modulo theories (SMT), the authors of \cite{Hode:2012} briefly mention a cover approach with don't care values for generalizing \pos{}.
+Technically, this is very much related to the SAT-based cover approach that we discuss for general transition relations.
 Furthermore, there are various works which discuss finding minimal satisfying assignments for CNF formulae \cite{Roor:2006, Fran:2010, Deha:2013, Nime:2014}, which relate to the clause cover approaches that we have incorporated for PDR.